 How likely, or whether the result of consuming the Finger Lakes’ renowned wines, you decide.

 What is true is that you can spot bald eagles and osprey at Montezuma National Wildlife Refuge on the north end of the lake.
-And the south end boasts enough Atlantic salmon and varieties of trout and pike to sate any fisherman.
+And the south end boasts enough Atlantic salmon, largemouth bass, and varieties of trout and pike to sate any fisherman.

 On the north end of Cayuga Lake, go back in time to explore American History and stay at a charming bed and breakfast in Seneca Falls NY.
-Alternatively, chase waterfalls and the lively college town scene in Ithaca NY.
+Alternatively, chase waterfalls and the lively Ithaca College town scene in Ithaca NY.

 As for Cayuga Lake NY, this romantic getaway is ideal for outdoor lovers who enjoy watersports, wine flights, comfort food, and fine linens after campground fires.